MicrosoftDocs/cloud-adoption-framework/docs/innovate/kubernetes/index.md

 # Kubernetes in the Cloud Adoption Framework

-Review a prescriptive framework that includes Kubernetes documentation, resources, tools, programs, and content (best practices, configuration templates, and architecture guidance) to simplify adoption of Kubernetes and cloud-native practices at scale.
+To simplify adoption of Kubernetes and cloud-native practices at scale, review a prescriptive framework that includes Kubernetes documentation, resources, tools, programs, and content (best practices, configuration templates, and architecture guidance).

 The list of required actions is categorized by persona to drive a successful deployment of applications on Kubernetes, from proof of concept to production, then scaling and optimization.